Mark Zuckerberg Drops Lawsuits To Force Hundreds of Hawaiians To Sell Him Land

 Why couldn't he just say "I made a mistake" ?

 He's responding because it's a Facebook PR problem, a brand issue, not an actual mistake made by anyone involved.
 Even this headline is just inflammatory.
 He's not "suing" anyone in the sense that word conveys at all.
 He's not taking their land against their will either.
 He simply can't contact the owner and ask them to sell, because he has to go through the court to figure out who even owns the thing because the owner likely doesn't even know.
-This situation isn't that uncommon in land real estate eit
+This situation isn't that uncommon in land real estate either, but for some reason the internet got a hold of poorly worded "issues" and got out the pitchforks.

+I say the internet because that's what happened, but this sort of thing has happened before when papers reported things in odd ways, or a protester had some misleading language in a pamphlet or whatever.
+It's not unique to the internet.
+We just seem to do it a lot

+/more/ now with the proliferation of information and editors/writers with poor reasoning skills.

 I parsed